-The Student Life Co-Curricular Programs provide a chance for first-year students at GW to connect with peers around a shared identity or common area of interest.
-Student Life Co-Curricular Programs provide meaningful connections through immersive cohort-based experiences and allow students to explore and discover more about themselves, their new peers, and their new home in Washington, D.C.
-The Student Life team currently offers three exciting Co-Curricular programs - Adventure Bound, LEAD GW, and Founding Scholars.
+The Student Life Pre-Orientation Programs provide a chance for first-year students at GW to connect with peers around a shared identity or common area of interest.
+Student Life Pre-Orientation Programs provide meaningful connections through immersive cohort-based experiences and allow students to explore and discover more about themselves, their new peers, and their new home in Washington, D.C.
+The Division of Student Affairs currently offers three exciting Pre-Orientation Programs - Adventure Bound, LEAD GW, and Founding Scholars.

-The Office of Student Life recruits Peer Guides for LEAD GW and Founding Scholars annually in the spring semester for the following programs:
+The Office of Student involvement and Office of Student Support recruits Peer Guides for LEAD GW and Founding Scholars annually in the spring semester for the following programs:

-LEAD GW: LEAD GW (Leadership Exploration and Development at GW) is a dynamic program that empowers students to learn more about themselves, socially responsible leadership, and their new home.
+LEAD GW (Leadership Exploration and Development at GW) is a dynamic program that empowers students to learn more about themselves, socially responsible leadership and their new home.
 Participants attend leadership workshops, participate in small group activities, and explore GW and D.C.
 Incoming students are paired with upper-class Guides who mentor, share resources, and provide personal insights into involvement and leadership at GW.

-Founding Scholars : Founding Scholars welcomes incoming first-generation college students to life at GW.
+Founding Scholars welcomes incoming first-generation college students to life at GW.
 Students will build community with other first-gen students, connect with faculty and staff, and learn about valuable academic and campus resources.
 The George Washington University formally defines first-generation college students as those whose parents did not complete a four-year, baccalaureate degree.
-We also recognize that there are many definitions for what it means to be a first-gen college student and welcome participants that identify with the definition in any way.
+We also recognize that there are many definitions for what it means to be a first-gen college student and welcome participants who identify with the definition in any way.

 Some other perks of serving as a Peer Guide include:

 - New friends!
 Extend your GW family and learn more about campus

 - Work collaboratively with a co-Guide to lead a group of approximately 15 participants